microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaFederationProperty.md

 Get-EntraBetaFederationProperty -DomainName <String> [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraBetaFederationProperty cmdlet gets key settings from both the Active Directory Federation Services 2.0 server and Microsoft Online.
+the Get-EntraBetaFederationProperty cmdlet gets key settings from both the Active Directory Federation Services 2.0 server and Microsoft Online.
 You can use this
 information to troubleshoot authentication problems caused by mismatched settings between the Active Directory Federation Services 2.0 server and Microsoft Online.

-## EXAMPLES
+## Examples

 ### Example 1
 ```powershell